-To upload tracks to Live365, your files must be in MP3 or M4A formats.
-MP3 is a more common format than M4A.
+To upload tracks to your Live365 Library, your files must be in MP3 or M4A formats.
+Other files of different types should not be uploaded.

 The MP3 files should be encoded at 128 kbps bit rate and 44.1 kHz sample rate.
 Lower bit rates are supported, but 128 kbps is the maximum.
 Also, be sure the channel mode is "Joint Stereo" and the bit rate mode is "constant" (CBR), not "variable" (VBR).